Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Experiments

 \subsubsection{Implementation Details}

-We take the same settings as the same as \cite{chen2018gradnorm}, where we apply the same data augmentation policy to alleviating the overfitting of models.
-The multi-task model is optimized by Adam optimizer with the initial learning rate $1e-4$.
-The batch size is set to 2, and the maximum iteration is 200.
-We further decay the learning rate to 0.5 at the 100th epoch.
+We use Segnet-MTAN\cite{liu2019end} as the multi-task networks, which applies an attention mechanism on top of the SegNet\cite{badrinarayanan2017segnet} architecture.
+Following \cite{chen2018gradnorm}, we set the input image size to $288 \times 384$ and apply the same data augmentation policy.
+The baseline uses Adam optimizer with an initial learning rate of $1e-4$.
+The batch size is set to 2, and the maximum number of epochs is 200.
+We decay the learning rate by a factor of 0.5 at the 100th epoch.
 The test performance is the averaged results of the last 10 epochs.
-We compare the proposed DR-MGF with the state-of-the-art approaches in this field: Rotograd\cite{javaloy2021rotograd}, Pcgrad\cite{yu2020gradient} and Cagrad\cite{liu2021conflict}.
-We adopt the $\Delta m$ metric to evaluate the overall algorithm performances which used in \cite{liu2021conflict}:
+We compare the proposed DR-MGF with the state-of-the-art approaches including Pcgrad\cite{yu2020gradient}, Cagrad\cite{liu2021conflict} and GO4Align\cite{shen2024go4align}.
+The $\Delta m$ metric\cite{liu2021conflict} is employed to evaluate the overall performances of algorithm, which is defined as follows:

-where $i$ indicates the task index, and $M_{0,i}$ denotes the baseline prediction accuracy of the $i$th task.
-Therefore, $\Delta m$ represents the average per-task performance drop of algorithm $m$, which is supposed to be as small as possible.
+where $i$ denotes the task index, $M_{0,i}$ denotes the single-task baseline of the $i$-th task, and $\Delta m$ represents the average performance degradation per-task using algorithm $m$ (smaller values indicate better performance).